Using our greenways you can leave the car at home, hop on your bike or on the bus and forget about parking.

 An ideal place to start exploring is Tapton Lock Visitor Centre.
 Here our team can help you plan and make the most of your visit.
-You can ride or walk the Cuckoo Way and Trans Pennine Trail (TPT) alongside the Chesterfield Canal.
+You can ride or walk the Cuckoo Way and Trans Pennine Trail alongside the Chesterfield Canal.
 You might spot the brilliant flash of a kingfisher or hear the plop of a shy water vole as it drops into the canal.
-From the new Staveley Town Basin the TPT takes you north towards Sheffield and further onto the coast to coast route.
+From the new Staveley Town Basin the Trans Pennine Trail takes you north towards Sheffield and further onto the coast to coast route.

 You can also head west from the town along the Holmebrook Valley towards Linacre Reservoirs with the Peak District beyond, or follow the Hipper Valley and Rother Washland Greenways south from the town towards the Five Pits Trail and Amber Valley.